 How Serious Is the Problem?

 The CDC Active Bacterial Core surveillance (ABCs) program monitors diseases like MRSA.
-The CDC has not published prevalence data on community-based MSRA in a number of years, but has stated that rates of MRSA infections have risen rapidly in the past 10 years.
+The CDC has not published prevalence data on community-based MSRA in a number of years, but has that rates of MRSA infections have risen rapidly in the past 10 years.

 In 2005, there were about 14 million outpatient visits to doctors’ offices and emergency clinics for suspected S. aureus skin and soft tissue infections in the U.S., according to a study published in the Annals of Internal Medicine.